 This is the set of actions schools must take.
-They are grouped into 'prevention' and 'response to any infection' and are outlined in more detail in the sections below.
+They are grouped into 'prevention' and 'response to any infection' and are outlined in more detail in the following sections.

-Prevention:
+Prevention

-- 1) minimise contact with individuals who are unwell by ensuring that those who have coronavirus (COVID-19) symptoms, or who have someone in their household who does, do not attend school - 2) clean hands thoroughly more often than usual - 3) ensure good respiratory hygiene by promoting the 'catch it, bin it, kill it' approach - 4) introduce enhanced cleaning, including cleaning frequently touched surfaces often, using standard products such as detergents and bleach - 5) minimise contact between individuals and maintain social distancing wherever possible - 6) where necessary, wear appropriate personal protective equipment (PPE)
+- 1) Minimise contact with individuals who are unwell by ensuring that those who have coronavirus (COVID-19) symptoms, or who have someone in their household who does, do not attend school. - 2) Where recommended, the use of face coverings in schools. - 3) Clean hands thoroughly more often than usual. - 4) Ensure good respiratory hygiene by promoting the 'catch it, bin it, kill it' approach. - 5) Introduce enhanced cleaning, including cleaning frequently touched surfaces often, using standard products such as detergents. - 6) Minimise contact between individuals and maintain social distancing wherever possible. - 7) Where necessary, wear appropriate personal protective equipment (PPE). - 8) Always keeping occupied spaces well ventilated.

-Numbers 1 to 4 must be in place in all schools, all the time.
+Numbers 1 to 5, and number 8, must be in place in all schools, all the time.